iltommi/qdb-documentation/source/reference/wrpmed.rst

 Data is persisted on disk, by default in a `db` directory under the current working directory.
 You can change this to any directory you want using the :option:`-r` option.
-Data persistence on disk is asynchronous: when an user requests ends, the data may or may not be persisted on the disk yet.
+Data persistence on disk is buffered: when an user requests ends, the data may or may not be persisted on the disk yet.
 Still, the persistence layer guarantees the data is consistent at all time, even in case of hardware or software failure.

-You can change the flush interval (:option:`--flush-interval`), which defaults to one (1) second.
+However, should you need every write to be synced to disk, you can do so with the :option:`--sync` option.
+Syncing every write do disk negatively impacts performances while slightly increasing reliability.

 You can also disable the persistence altogether (:option:`--transient`), making wrpme a pure in-memory :term:`repository`.

 .. note::